Squamous Cell Carcinoma in Melbourne, FL

 What are the options for treating Squamous Cell Carcinoma?

 Squamous cell carcinoma is usually treated safely and successfully using surgery, often called excision and repair to remove the growth.
 Early detection is critical to the treatment’s success.
 The same procedures used to remove basal cell carcinoma may be used to remove squamous cell carcinoma as well, including frozen section surgery or Mohs surgery.
 More advanced cases of squamous cell carcinoma may rarely need chemotherapy or radiation therapy.

 Does health insurance cover treatment for Squamous Cell Carcinoma?

 Usually, health insurance will cover part or all of the cost for treatment of squamous cell carcinoma.
 To help manage any costs that may not be covered by health insurance, our office offers various payment options.

-If you have a suspicious looking growth or lesion on your skin and suspect it may be squamous cell carcinoma, contact Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida, to inquire about skin cancer screening, surgery, and treatment options for squamous cell carcinomas.
+If you have a suspicious looking growth or lesion on your skin and suspect it may be squamous cell carcinoma, contact Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida, to inquire about skin cancer screening, surgery, and treatment options for squamous cell carcinomas.